 Pastoral Care is an essential aspect of school life at Richmond House School.
-We have an Assistant Head responsible for leading Pastoral Care who works closely with staff, pupils and parents to ensure the wellbeing and progress of all of our pupils.
+Our Deputy Head is responsible for leading Pastoral Care who works closely with staff, pupils and parents to ensure the wellbeing and progress of all of our pupils.

 We encourage a healthy body and mind and seek to promote pupils’ spiritual, moral and social development to prepare pupils for the responsibilities and experiences of life.